- Chemicals called endocrine disruptors are found is lots of household items like plastic bottles, furniture, and food containers.

 You can’t avoid endocrine disruptors completely, says Anastasia Jandes, M.D.
 PharmD, IFMCP.
 “They’re everywhere.”

 “In my opinion, that is more than half the battle when it comes to this topic,” she told members of the Hone Community in an AMA.
 “You begin to pick up little pieces of information that you can use to make better choices.
 You begin to think about, ‘Would I just reach into that bucket and grab the scoop with the fertilizer, or would I put my garden gloves on first?'”

 Which endocrine disruptors impact testosterone?
 Here are four of the biggest offenders—and how to avoid them.

 Spot low T

 Beware: These estrogen-mimicking plastic softeners leak out of plastic products and get into your body when you inhale, ingest or absorb them through your skin.

-Found in: plastic bags, shower curtains, garden hoses, food packaging soaps, lotions, deodorants, raincoats, and vinyl flooring.
+Found in: plastic bags, shower curtains, garden hoses, food packaging, soaps, lotions, hair products, deodorants, raincoats, and vinyl flooring.